-RESPONSE: The proposed subdivision will create a mix of single detached and semi-detached dwellings, on-street townhouses and cluster townhouse development composed of traditional and stacked units at a density of 20 units per hectare.

-It is anticipated that the stacked townhouse units will fall within the 2020 City of Guelph affordable housing benchmark, thereby providing approximately 20% of the new housing stock as affordable ownership.
-In addition, to meet the 4% purpose built secondary rental unit goal set by the City, a minimum of 9 of the single detached dwellings will accommodate an additional rental unit.
+RESPONSE: The proposed subdivision will create a mix of single detached and semi-detached dwellings, on-street townhouses and cluster townhouse development composed of traditional and stacked units at an overall density of 21 units per hectare.
+It is anticipated that some of the stacked townhouse units will fall within the 2022 City of Guelph affordable housing benchmark, thereby providing approximately 18% of the proposed new housing stock as affordable ownership.
+This will assist the community in meeting the City-wide target of 25% affordable housing ownership.
+In addition, to meet the 4% purpose built secondary rental unit goal set by the City, a minimum of 10 of the single detached or semi-detached dwellings will accommodate an additional rental unit.